AgentO07/Stalker/ReadMe.md

 - **Deduplicates “echoed” trades across brokers**
 - **Lets you analyze and visualize the day’s unique trades without a complex database**

-> Built for quant/PM flow desks, but easily modifiable for any broker transcript use-case.

 ---